JinLi711/VideoTranslation/README.md

 ## UChicago Linux

-There's GPU resources at linux.cs.uchicago.edu, but it's limited in many ways.
+There's GPU resources at fe.ai.cs.uchicago.edu, but it's limited in many ways.
 You can use this to work on / test out your code / debug, but DO NOT run long-lasting code.
 If you want to make a long run, please send the script to Jin and Jin will run that script on his computing resources.

+Also, not many people know about the GPU resources, so it's best not to share that the the GPU resources exist to other people.
+The more people who use the resources, the less resources you have to use.

 ## Process For Accessing GPU Compute